 Criminal activities that can lead to detention without trial tend to be gang-related, and include:

-Detention without trial is only applicable for offenders aged 18 and above who have been associated with certain specified criminal activities, detention without trial will apply as long as the Minister for Home Affairs deems it is in the interests of public safety, peace and good order.
+Detention without trial only applies to offenders aged 18 and above with certain specified criminal activities.
+Detention without trial will apply as long as the Minister for Home Affairs deems it is in the interests of public safety, peace and good order.

 Any time you are in a situation that could lead to criminal charges, it is important to get legal counsel.
 Let our experienced team of criminal defence lawyers guide you through every step of your case with precision and attention so you know what will happen next.
 Contact us today for a discussion.